CodeWithTejpratab/games/README.md

 - JavaScript
 - HTML/CSS.

-#Features
+# Features
-Solve word puzzles daily.
+#1 Solve word puzzles daily.
-Experience an engaging storyline inspired by Whiskey the cat.
+#2 Experience an engaging storyline inspired by Whiskey the cat.
-Enjoy colorful and intuitive user interface designed with HTML/CSS and React.
+#3 Enjoy colorful and intuitive user interface designed with HTML/CSS and React.